Connor Hellebuyck: Vezina Trophies, MVP, and ongoing success (2019–present)

 Hellebuyck started the 2019–20 season strong, allowing two goals or fewer in five of his first six starts.
 He recorded his first shutout of the season on October 20, 2019, against the Edmonton Oilers.
 On November 2, Hellebuyck set a personal career-best with 51 saves in a 3–2 win over the San Jose Sharks.
 This was also the most shots saved by a goaltender since the Jets moved to Winnipeg in 2011.
 By the end of December, Hellebuyck was tied for third in the league with 17 and led all goaltenders in shutouts.
 As a result, Hellebuyck was named to his second NHL All-Star Game alongside teammate Mark Scheifele.
 On January 14, 2020, Hellebuyck recorded his fourth shutout of the season to end the Jets' six-game losing streak.
 He also clinched the franchise record for most shutouts with 18, surpassing Ondrej Pavelec.
 Due to the COVID-19 pandemic, the regular season was paused on March 12, 2020.
 At the time of the pause, Hellebuyck ranked second in the NHL in wins with 31, first in shutouts, and seventh in save percentage among goalies who played at least 20 games.
-His efforts helped the Jets maintain a 37–28–6 record and advance to the 2020 Stanley Cup Qualifiers once the NHL resumed play.
-The Jets faced off against the Calgary Flames in the Qualifiers round but were eliminated in four games.
-On September 21, before Game 2 of the Stanley Cup Finals, Hellebuyck was named the winner of the Vezina Trophy, becoming the first goalie in Winnipeg Jets/Atlanta Thrashers history to win the award.
+His efforts helped the Jets maintain a 37–28–6 record and advance to the 2020 Stanley Cup qualifiers once the NHL resumed play.
+The Jets faced off against the Calgary Flames in the qualifying round but were eliminated in four games.
+On September 21, before game 2 of the Stanley Cup Final, Hellebuyck was named the winner of the Vezina Trophy, becoming the first goalie in Winnipeg Jets/Atlanta Thrashers history to win the award.

 Due to the COVID-19 pandemic, the 2020–21 season was pushed back until January 13, 2021, for a 56-game regular season.
 The Jets were also temporarily realigned into the North Division where they would only compete against Canadian teams.
 On February 4, Hellebuyck won his 153rd NHL game as the Jets beat the Calgary Flames 4–1, breaking the Jets/Thrashers franchise record for wins by a goaltender.
 The Jets experienced a four game winning streak through February which ended on February 29 against the Canucks.
 At the time, Hellebuyck and the Jets had maintained a winning 13–7–1 record.
 Through the first week of April, Hellebuyck won three consecutive games, including one shutout, and led the NHL in shots against, saves, and minutes played.
 In recognition of his efforts, Hellebuyck was named the NHL's First Star of the Week for the week ending on April 11.
 At the conclusion of the regular season, Hellebuyck ranked in the top five of the league with 23 wins and four shutouts through 44 games.
 Hellebuyck then played all four games of the Jets' sweep of the Edmonton Oilers in the North Division first round.
 However, the Jets were then swept in the North Division second round by the Montreal Canadiens.